jackchevalley/php-telegram-bot-framework/README.md

 ### Error Reporting

-Errors are automatically sent to the main admin when testing out:
+Errors are automatically sent to the main admin when testing out.

 You can add error reporting in the index.php to store logs in a selected file.